siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

     output: true
 ```

-If creating this collection in the Siteleaf UI, `output` is set to `true` by default.
+When creating your collection in Siteleaf, the `output` setting is set to `true` by default.
 {: .tip}

-Next, we fill out each author document.
-You can define the fields however you like.
+Next, fill out each author document.
+You can define the metadata fields however you like.
 In the case of Collaborative Fund, we have `title` (for the author's name), `permalink`, `twitter` handle, and Markdown content representing the bio.

 Here's an example, `craig-shapiro.markdown`: